List of Action Man characters: No-Face

 'No-Face' (real name 'Gerrard De Visage') was the right-hand man of Dr. X and acted as a replacement for Professor Gangrene in that role.
 He grew up in Belgium, before moving to the United States to train as a movie stunt man.
 His skills in fencing and motorsport caught the eye of Dr. X, who then lured Visage into crime with empty promises of glory.
 The 'No-Face' moniker comes from the hideous state of his skin, the result of a botched robbery where Visage was covered in toxic acid and suffered severe burns and scarring.
 No-Face is a master of disguises and his face is often covered by bandages or a mask.
 Following the death of Dr. X, No-Face created the 'X-Robot' army and later resurrected his master, in the hope that his services to Dr. X would one day be rewarded by the restoration of his face.
 A single action figure was released by Hasbro, but the character was featured prominently in the Panini Comics series from his 2004 introduction onwards and played a prominent role in the film Action Man: Robot Atak.

 Anti-Freeze

 A member of Dr. X's 'Council of Doom', Anti-Freeze was first introduced as a toy in 2003.
 His first appearance in the comic was in issue #89 in a strip titled "Anti-Freeze Attacks".
-He is a man composed of ice, but it's unknown how he came to be in that state.
+He is a man composed of ice, but it is unknown how he came to be in that state.
 His main weapon is an ice staff.
 His final appearance was in issue #137 of the comic, in which he was seen swimming away from an X-Shark that had been set free by Action Man.